ppainterpython/p3_budman/src/docs/BudgetManagerDesignLanguage.md

 To keep it simple, and keep an eye on a clean, and simple Dependency Injection pattern, I am making all bindings happen after object instantiation.
 Using initialize methods, the *_binding classes are configured with the reference to their concrete objects at initialization time, not object instantiation time.

+## New Notes About Business Rules for the Workflow Process Model

+- WF_INPUT folders are where new input files are placed for a process.
+The process will not modify the files in its configured WF_INPUT folder.
+- A process may take note of a new files arrival and trigger actions, but no modifications are made to the WF_INPUT file.
+- A process must copy the file to the WF_WORKING folder to save modifications to it.
+- A process may save other files with different names in other folders based on using the WF_INPUT file for tasks resulting in saved output.

+## BDM_STORE Design Notes

+The BDM_STORE file contains information about "workbooks" which are files used in the various workflow processes by the BUDMAN app.
+It saves this information in a json file.
+In the app, there is a folder used as the root of all files utilized which includes files not used as workbooks.
+There is a command to synchronize the actual files

 ## Change Journal

 | Date       | Description                                                      |